Visas for India

 SEPTEMBER 2025

-In addition to the issues listed below regarding visas affixed to passports (situation unchanged and still very few or no appointments at the Embassy), we are noticing longer processing times for eVisas, likely due to an overload of work and recurring system bugs among the teams at the Indian eVisa processing center.
+In addition to the issues listed below regarding visas affixed to passports (situation unchanged and still very few (or no) appointments at the Embassy), we are noticing longer processing times for eVisas, likely due to an overload of work and recurring system bugs among the teams at the Indian eVisa processing center.

 Visa Travel International will assist you and process your requests urgently if necessary given your travel date.